Joel-Dahne/ArbTools/README.md

 pkg> add https://github.com/Joel-Dahne/ArbTools.jl
 ```

-To see if it works correctly you can run the tests with
+To see if it (some) things work correctly you can run the tests with
 ``` julia
 pkg> test ArbTools
 ```